Island Communities - Each One is very Unique

 Lido Key - known for the White Beach and St. Armands Circle

 The new John Ringling Causeway bridge connects the island with the mainland.
-Another bridge connects the island with Longboat Key a little further north
+Another bridge connects the island with Longboat Key, just a little further north

 St. Armand's Circle, the beautifully landscaped roundabout in the middle of the island, is where you can find the heart and soul of the St Armands Key.
 Read more about Lido Key and search all homes for sale.

-With the world famous shopping at St. Armand's Circle, the fascinating Mote Marine Aquarium and some of the finest restaurants in the area, Lido Key is one impressive pearl in the string of the Barrier Islands.
-It is embedded in lush sub-tropical scenery, has a beautiful sand beach and looks just great.
+With the world famous shopping at St. Armand's Circle, the fascinating Mote Marine Aquarium and some of the finest restaurants in the area, Lido Key is another impressive pearl in the string of the Barrier Islands.
+It is embedded in lush sub-tropical scenery, has a beautiful sandy beach and looks just great.

 John Ringling had a Vision - that Vision is called "St. Armand's Circle"